ppc affiliate programs

 Clickadu was founded in 2014 in the Czech Republic by Slava D, who serves as the CEO.
 Today, Clickadu has more than 4000 active publishers generating over 5.8 billion daily impressions and about 4 million daily conversions.

-Clickadu offers WW traffic, 22 verticals to promote, self-serve platform, experienced team in website monetization and brand promotion, 4 pricing models: CPM, CPC, SmartCPM, SmartCPA.
+Clickadu offers WW traffic, 22 verticals to promote, a self-serve platform, an experienced team in website monetization and brand promotion, and 4 pricing models: CPM, CPC, SmartCPM, and SmartCPA.

 Great for: Websites looking for a convenient way to monetize their traffic.
 Advertisers with brands/products in iGaming, App Installs, eCommerce, mVAS.